 - Smart Room Thermostat and Smart Radiator Thermostats

 Fortunately, as well as being cheap, Wiser’s easy controls and apps make it one of the simplest systems to use.
+Since launch, Drayton has improved the app, fixed some of our initial issues and has now added in a smart plug, which can act as a range extender, too.

-Drayton Wiser – Design and build
+Drayton Wiser Design and build – A good range of accessories and controls

 Wiser controls your heating via a wireless relay that has to be wired into your boiler.
 As this uses mains voltage, you’ll most likely need professional installation.
+You can hook up a simple relay, although you can also use OpenTherm for boiler modulation (see, What is OpenTherm? for more details).

 It’s important to choose the right relay for your system.
 The cheapest option is the single-channel kit, which is designed for a combi boiler.
 If you want hot water control, there’s a two-channel kit that can do this and your heating (£200).
 If you’ve got two heating zones and you want hot water, you’ll need the three-channel kit (£200), which ships with two thermostats, but no Radiator Thermostats.